glasnt/talks/2019_05_PyConUS.podium/slides.md

 then we convert our image to use the palette we're previously defined.

-(And yes, that's not a typo, we're having to use the primative convert version to force our palette in place. )
+That's not a typo

+the publc interface doesn't expose all the features of the lower level interface

 --